 |

+It is with great pride and enthusiasm that this nominee came to our committee.
+This nominee is a true embodiment of leadership, service, and advocacy for our industry, and her tireless efforts this past year have made a lasting impact across both our organization and the broader community.
 She has provided visionary leadership to her local, elevating her chapter’s reach and influence.
 Most notably, she successfully organized an event that not only highlighted the strength of our membership but also fostered collaboration, education, and fellowship among women dedicated to the cattle industry.
 Her attention to detail, organizational skills, and welcoming spirit ensured the conference was a resounding success.
 Her impact extends far beyond organizational leadership.
 She played a central role in spearheading a fundraiser which raised over $30,000 for scholarships.
 Thanks to her vision and commitment, her chapter was able to award $7,000 in scholarships to deserving students pursuing higher education.
 In addition, she has coordinated numerous beef promotion events within the community, strengthening consumer awareness and appreciation for our product while increasing the visibility of her local.
 Through her service, she has exemplified the mission of Texas CattleWomen by promoting beef, supporting youth, and strengthening our agricultural communities.
 Her leadership has not only inspired members but has also created opportunities and built a stronger future for young people who will carry on our ranching and cattle traditions.
 You ask where this remarkable CattleWomen is from, she is from our host chapter, Brazos Valley.
 Her passion for encouraging the next generation of agricultural leaders is shown by their local being able to financially support every beef exhibitor in Brazos, Burleson, Robertson, Grimes, Madison, Leon, and Milam counties at their county shows - an extraordinary testament to her passion.
 Her leadership extends well beyond her local chapter.
 She also serves as Secretary for Texas CattleWomen, ensuring that members’ voices are represented at the state level, and that her chapter remains aligned with the broader goals of both American National CattleWomen and Texas CattleWomen.
 In this capacity, she has provided strong organizational guidance and clear communication, further advancing the mission of our association across all levels.
 Through her vision, service, and advocacy, she has made an indelible mark on our organization and the cattle industry as a whole.
 She is a shining example of what it means to be a CattleWoman, and we can’t think of anyone more deserving of this year’s award.
-Congratulations to Andrea Woods!
-2024 Lifetime Achievement Award
+Congratulations to Andrea Woods! | Texas CattleWomen attending Cajun Cooking Class in New Orleans 2023 for winning the ANCW Membership Contest.

 |